 Our “Zuppa di funghi” (in English, mushroom soup) is made with white mushrooms, cream, parsley and truffle essence.
 The spicy flavour of truffles perfectly pairs with the delicate taste of white mushrooms in this dish that has many of the flavours of the Italian forest in September.

 Fresh truffles are not always available on the market.
-Luckily, it is possible to replace them with truffle essence, a natural product obtained directly by truffles with the same chemicals found in white and black fresh truffles that gives off their fragrant smell and flavour.
+Luckily, it is possible to replace them with truffle essence, a natural product obtained directly by truffles with the same chemicals found in white and black fresh truffles that give off their fragrant smell and flavour.

 Mushrooms are quite common in a mountainous country like Italy and, not surprisingly, every Italian region, county and town has its own recipe of “Zuppa di Funghi”.
 White mushrooms are not the only kind of mushrooms that are utilized in Italy in order to make soups.
 Porcini and other (but less valued) types of mushrooms are massively utilized for this purpose.